icemint0828/imgedit/README.md

 ===============

 ## Overview
 Imgedit is a package that performs image processing such as resizing and trimming.
+It,s also work on CLI.

 ## Feature
 * resize